sailormarc/network-science-assignments/README.md

 # ERGMs, percolation and compartmentmental models
 This folder contains assignments for a Network Science class I took in the fall semester 2023 at the University of Zurich.
-It consists of two notebooks:
+It consists of two notebooks, which are joint work with Christian Stoppani.

 ## ERGMs & robustness
 In this notebook we: